Harimanjunathan/TrainTicketAvailability/README.md

 # News Digest and Train Ticket Availability Monitor

-1. Sends News Digest Everyday using the NewsAPI.org
+1. Sends News Digest Everyday to my email id using the NewsAPI.org

 2. Train Logic (Draft, currently not functional) can be seen below